asrapp/Healthcare_BI_ETL/README.md

 ---

+## Dataset
+Using the HCAHPS (Hospital Consumer Assessment of Healthcare Providers and Systems) dataset, the project showcases data engineering, advanced analytics, machine learning, and visualization skills to deliver insights that can drive measurable improvements in healthcare quality.
+See the [dataset source](https://www.cms.gov/data-research/research/consumer-assessment-healthcare-providers-systems/hospital-cahps-hcahps) for more details.

+### Data Preparation Highlights:
+- **Cleaned Missing Values**: Focused on key metrics like `survey_star_rating` and `positive_response_ratio`.
+- **Validated Dates**: Ensured survey start and end dates were consistent.
+- **Geographical Enrichment**: Added state and county-level satisfaction averages.

+---

 ## Key Features
 ### 1. **ETL Process**
 - Automated the extraction, transformation, and loading (ETL) of patient survey data using Python.